1987

 well weird."

-When Alan who didn't find this funny at all went to the toilet, David
+When Alan, who didn't enjoy the "party" at all, went to the toilet, Dave

 Martin: "He is!
 He's going crazy!"